Chlorie/clu/docs/components.rst

 A list of all the headers and their contents is presented as follows:

+:doc:`components/any_unique`
+    Provides a type-erasure class to store objects of unknown types.
 ``assertion.h``
     Defines a macro :cc:`CLU_ASSERT(expr, msg)`, which functions roughly the same as ``assert`` from ``<cassert>``, but takes an additional message parameter.
 ``buffer.h``